#1 - Land of traditions

 If you’re in Guanacaste and you want to try some of the typical dishes of the zone, we recommend you to visit a “soda”, this is a small restaurant or a snack bar where you can buy snacks and drinks take away-style.

-Learn more about the food you'll find in Costa Rica in the article of Pablo.
+Learn more about the food you'll find in Costa Rica in the article by Pablo.

-If you liked this article and you would like to know more about Costa Rica, follow us on our social media channels and sign in in our newsletter.
+If you liked this article and you would like to know more about Costa Rica, follow us on our social media channel, pin it on Pinterest and sign in in our newsletter.